yevsel/yevsel/README.md

 Full-Stack Web & Mobile App Developer and Aspiring Data Scientist
 ----------------------------------------------------

 I have 4 years of programming experience, primarily Python, Javascript and Java.
 I'm also very proficient with technologies like Android Studio and Figma.
 Created a number of cool React apps and REST-ful API's with Javascript.
 I have also developed cool cross-platform mobile apps with React Native and Android Studio(Kotlin) .
-Currently Math & Computer Science Major student at the University of Ghana in my second year.
+Currently a Math & Computer Science Major student at the University of Ghana in my second year.

 *   🌍  I'm based in Ghana, Accra
 *   ✉️  You can contact me at [sel3491justice@gmail.com](mailto:sel3491justice@gmail.com)